 The senior point guard scored the buzzer-beating mid-range jumper to give his team a 75-73 win over Stanford in the ACC quarterfinals.
 But this was not just your run-of-the-mill heroics.
 Louisville erased a 15-point deficit and built up an eight-point lead with less than two minutes left in the game, only to succumb to a Stanford surge.
-A misfire by Terrence Edwards Jr. was recovered by the opposition, seemingly guaranteeing that overtime would occur.
+A Terrence Edwards Jr. misfire was recovered by the opposition, seemingly guaranteeing that overtime would occur.

 Article Continues Below